samroon2/app_rating_predictions/README.md

 Storing this information allows for back testing, monitoring model performance and re-training.

-The web application is built using flask, along with one of the API's, the other is built with quart.
+The web applicationa is built using flask and quart along with the API's (one in flask, one in quart).
 Model development code can be found in the corresponding notebooks.